-The HOME Investment Partnership Program (HOME) is the largest Federal block grant available to state and local governments designed exclusively to create affordable housing for low-income households.
+The HOME Investment Partnerships Program (HOME) is the largest Federal block grant available to state and local governments designed exclusively to create affordable housing for low-income households.
 HOME provides Formula Grants to state and local governments.
 The County of Lexington receives funding from the U.S. Department of Housing and Urban Development (HUD).

 The HOME Program provides funds for projects that primarily assist low- and moderate-income persons in securing:

 - Demolition of dilapidated housing